chienjerry0221/chienjerry0221/README.md

-- 👋 Hi, I’m Chia-Hung (Jerry) Chien
+- 👋 Hi, I’m Chia-Hung (Jerry) Chien.
-- 👀 I’m interested in Engineering and Data Science
+- 👀 I’m interested in both Data Science and Engineering.
-- 🌱 I’m currently learning Machine Learning, Deep Learning, and Big Data
+- 🌱 I’m currently learning Machine Learning, Deep Learning, Big Data, and Data Visualization.
+- 💻 Learn more about my background from my LinkedIn profile. (https://www.linkedin.com/in/chia-hung-chien/)
 - 📫 Feel free to email me if you have any question (chienjerry0221@gmail.com)

 <!---